railsuser2014/openobject-doc-book-en/4/4_10_Accounts/index.rst

 * they reflect your entire management activity,

-* unlike the general accounts, the structure of the analytic accounts isn't regulated by legal obligations, so each company can adapt it to its needs.
+* unlike the general accounts, the structure of the analytic accounts is not regulated by legal obligations, so each company can adapt it to its needs.

 .. note:: Independence from general accounts